williamdemeo/ripon/PITCHME.md

   return b( xs[0], dry_reduce(xs[1:]) )
 ```

-Now, how do we implement sums or products of squares or cubes using this new function?
+How to implement sums/products of squares/cubes using this new function?

 ---

-## Reprise: sums and products of squares and cubes
+### Sums/products of squares/cubes (reprise)

 ```python
 # xs: sequence of elements of type T